Skip to main content

 Frequently Asked Questions About Lithium-Ion Battery Fire Injuries

-What makes lithium-ion battery fire injuries claims different from broader product liability cases?
+What usually matters most in lithium-ion battery fire injuries cases?

-What evidence should I keep after a lithium-ion battery fire injuries incident?
+When should someone move quickly after a lithium-ion battery fire injuries incident?

-The first things to preserve are preservation of the battery, charger, remains of the device, and packaging and fire reports, scene photos, and burn-pattern documentation.
-Good evidence early usually changes the leverage of the case.
+Preservation of the battery, charger, remains of the device, and packaging.
+Fire reports, scene photos, and burn-pattern documentation.
+Purchase records and recall notices tied to the model or manufacturer.

 Case Team Available Now